gruntwork-io/fetch/README.md

 - downloadSourcePaths() adds gitRef parameter
 - Modify GitHubCommit to add a `GitRef` of type string
 - For testing in `file_test.go`, all commit, branch, and tag tests should be repeated with gitref specified instead of the specific type.
+- Needs more thought by Pete: can `--ref` detect a tag constraint and do the right thing?
+That'd be great.
+Let's see how time permits.